Exopy/exopy/docs/source/dev_guide/measure.rst

   Additionally the database entries to observe should be stored using their full path in the 'monitored_entries' member.

-- declare it by contributing a |Monitor| to the 'ecpy.measure.monitors' extension point.
+- declare it by contributing a |Monitor| to the 'exopy.measure.monitors' extension point.
 The declaration should re-declare the functions :

   - new: which should create a new instance of the monitor.